secretstartups/handbook/customer-success/tam/product/index.html.md

 #### High Priority Requests

-If a customer has [identified an issue that is high priority](/handbook/product/product-management/process/#issues-important-to-customers), such as a work-stoppage bug or a feature required for the customer to meet a deadline, follow the expected steps for logging and tracking customer feature requests above by adding the customer's interest in a GitLab issue and including it in the collaboration project issue.
-In addition, reach out to the Product Manager responsible for the part of GitLab the issue addresses and discuss it with them directly.
-A general idea of high priority is that the customer needs a particular feature as soon as possible.
+If a customer has [identified an issue that is high priority](/handbook/product/product-management/process/#issues-important-to-customers), such as a work-stoppage bug or a feature required for the customer to meet a deadline, follow the [steps for logging and tracking customer feature requests](#gitlab-issues) by adding the customer's interest in a GitLab issue and including it in the collaboration project issue.
+In addition, reach out to the [Product Manager responsible for the part of GitLab the issue addresses](/handbook/product/product-categories/) and discuss it with them directly.

 #### Medium Priority Requests